 With this kind of modelling, the workflow-description resource can be used in various workflow API operations.

 Workflow API Operations

-Using the workflow-description resource, the following API operations can be supported.
+The workflow API is used by the NBM source to manage workflows at the workflow manager.
+Using the workflow-description resource, the following workflow API operations can be supported.